POP goes the CAMulator

 Note

-Key claim: we get a prognostic, interactive atmosphere at roughly the same wall-clock cost as prescribed forcing — and orders of magnitude cheaper than running full CAM6 + POP2.
+we get a prognostic, interactive atmosphere at roughly the same wall-clock cost as prescribed forcing and 6X cheaper than running full CAM6 + POP2.

 Per-step breakdown on A100 (ms):